 We also recommend completing our introductory lessons, which will guide you through the step-by-step process of the most common Bubble features.
 This will help you get a running start when building your Ticketmaster clone.

-When kickstarting your project, you can choose to begin by wireframing your product design, or building the necessary fields within your database.
+When kickstarting your project, you can begin by wireframing your product design, or by building the necessary fields within your database.

-- Event creation page (overview): Used to allow admins to create the general details of an event
+- Event creation page (overview): Allows admins to create the general details of an event

 - Event creation page (times): A page where admins can add time slots to new events